richardstrnad/network-container/README.md

 ## Usage
 Run a onetime container that get's deleted after you exit it.
-`docker run -it --rm network-container`
+`docker run -it --rm rstrnad/network-container`